danigb/smplr/README.md

 ### Change volume

-`setVolume` uses a scale where 0 means no volume, and 127 is max volume without amplification:
+Instrument `output` attribute represents the main output of the instrument. `output.setVolume` method accepts a number where 0 means no volume, and 127 is max volume without amplification:

 ```js
 piano.output.setVolume(80);